Cory Daniel

-Youth

 Daniel is from Silver Spring, Maryland, and attended the University of North Carolina.
 Originally a wrestler, he switched sports to rugby in 2020.
 He is the older brother of teammate Brady Daniel.

 Professional career

-Daniel originally signed for Old Glory DC as a crossover athlete in 2020.
-He didn't debut with the side until the following season and has remained with the side since.
+Daniel signed for Old Glory DC as a crossover athlete in 2020.
+He debuted with the side the following season and has remained with the side since.

-Daniel was selected for the USA Falcons XV in 2022 for their tour to South Africa.
-He made his debut for the full United States side in 2022, making his debut against Kenya.
+Daniel was selected for the USA Falcons XV in October 2022 for their tour to South Africa.
+He made his debut for the full United States side in November 2022 against Kenya where he started in the qualifier for the 2023 Rugby World Cup.